• About Connective

 design text in a cork board

-1. Keep It Minimalistic
+1. Keep it minimalistic

 Avoid falling prey to one of the worst things you can do for your website—overload it with words, images, and videos.
 This strategy makes your website look ugly and disorganized, translating to how people see your brand or business.